 Get a taste of studying in York through our free online taster courses and open access short online courses.
 Develop your English language and a number of other skills, and get the opportunity to interact with our student community.

-They're studying a range of subjects including Language and Linguistic Science and Electronic Engineering.
+They're studying a range of subjects including Computer Science, Economics, Politics and Psychology.

-Please don’t hesitate to contact the team with any queries you might have.
+Edwina is the Senior Regional Manager of our Southeast Asia Office.
+Please don’t hesitate to contact her with any queries you might have about studying here.

 I made friends through my course and through societies and volunteering activities.
 Taking part in activities on campus is a great way to meet new people and to expand your social circle, especially if you join societies about things you’re interested in like film or dance.
 There will definitely be a society for you at York and if there isn’t, you can start one yourself!

 Mi Chelle, BA English (Malaysia)